Road Salt Study at Well 14

 Madison Water Utility has launched a series of studies to help us better understand how salt is contaminating groundwater that supplies Well 14, evaluate potential impacts of well reconstruction (bore hole casing extension) on overall water quality, and investigate ways to reduce chloride levels.

 In December 2017, Madison Water Utility installed two monitoring wells (view map) in Spring Harbor Park between a nearby stormwater outlet and Well 14.
 The utility will use these small wells to monitor chloride levels in groundwater at the water table over an 18-month period.
 The purpose of the monitoring is to evaluate whether the stormwater runoff is contributing to chloride contamination at Well 14.
-Madison Water Utility will collect samples from these monitoring wells once a month.
+Madison Water Utility began collecting samples from these monitoring wells once a month in January, 2018.

 Chloride levels recorded at Well 14

 2005: 70 mg/L